 *WASHINGTON STATE--- Record Low 48 below zero at Mazama and Winthrop* on December 30, 1968.
 Record highest 118 at Ice Harbor Dam on August 5, 1961---- Notes about heat in Oregon's northward neighbor--- My nomination for Washington's hottest larger city has got to be Tri-Cities (Pasco, Kennewick, Richland).
 This hotbox lies In south central Washington along the mighty Columbia River and very close to the Oregon border.
 Ice Harbor Dam is in this same zone, just a bit east of the Tri-Cities.
 Recent example of record-setting heat: July 23, 2006, with a high of 112 degrees, and an average temperature for the day of an Arizona-like 90 degrees (Tri-City normals for the date are 95 high and 61 low ).
 Comparison values--- Seattle's normal high for the date is nearly 20 degrees cooler, a mild 76, with a normal low of 56....Even more recently, August 17, 2008, 111 degrees in Hanford, which is nearby to Tri-Cities......The whole area around Tri-Cities is a very fertile agricultural area, justly famous for the abundance of warm weather crops it produces, such as watermelons! (* Mazama and Winthrop, elev.
 1800 ft, lie in a deep "cold sink" mountain valley on the east slope of the Cascades, just south of the Canadian border).
 Mazama, Twisp, Winthrop, in the Methow Valley near Okanogan and Omak.

-With an annual rainfall of a bit over 51 inches, Olympia, Washington grabs the title as the West Coast's most rainy major city.* In addition, its extensive cloudiness also gives it the dubious distinction as the most cloudy, least-sunny major city on the West Coast.
+With an annual rainfall of a bit over 51 inches, and in 2015 recording 57.5" of rain, Olympia, Washington grabs the title as the West Coast's most rainy major city.* In addition, its extensive cloudiness also gives it the dubious distinction as the most cloudy, least-sunny major city on the West Coast.
 In addition to rain and clouds, Olympia is also a city that experiences HEAVY FOG quite frequently.
 In the October 2103 OWSC newsletter, Olympia was shown with an average of just under 80 days per year with heavy fog, while to the north, Seattle experiences only 22 days....
 I realize that this is news that Olympia's local Chamber of Commerce probably doesn't want spread around.
 Here are two very recent examples-- December 2012 had measureable precipitation on all 31 of 31 possible days, and nearly ten inches of rainfall....September 2013 set an new all-time rainfall record of 9.36 inches.
 Additionally, Summer 2013 was exceptionally lacking in hot spells and had few extreme high temperatures: in Olympia, the four highest temperatures of the year were 92, 91, and two times at 88 degrees... .
 Although some experts assert that the climate of the South Sound is "Mediterranean," I think that descriptor is far off the reality, so propose a new terminology.
 I propose "North Pacific Maritime" as a more accurate term....
 My assertion is based upon both my analysis of long-term climate records, and on my own personal experience gained through many years of living in a large variety of West Coast cities and towns--- in Oregon, including Portland, Salem, Redmond, Bend, The Dalles, Eugene and Medford.
 And in Washington State, including Goldendale and Olympia. (* "Major City" defined = a metro area with a population at or about 75,000 people or more).
 Here is a quotation from Wikipedia about Olympia's climate, with an added note about the home of the Vampires, Forks, Washington: "According to one MSNBC study, Olympia had more rainy days per year on average over the past 30 years than any city in the lower 48 States."
 And, regarding the high humidity of the area, they wrote, "In the United States the most humid cities, strictly in terms of relative humidity, are Forks and Olympia, Washington."

 The Olympia/Lacey/Tumwater metro area is comprised of three adjacent cities on the southern tip of Puget Sound.
 I will dub them "OLT."
 All three possess the same generally mild and rather cloudy climate, with lots of rain (about 53.4 inches per year).
 For comparison, Portland receives about 39 inches and Seattle about 37 inches......
 OLT is consistently cooler, wetter, more cloudy, more humid, and somewhat more windy than Portland, Oregon....And if the comparison is expanded to compare OLT'S climate with that of Salem, one is even more impressed with how much cooler, wetter, more humid, and more cloudy, more windy Olympia is (Salem is Oregon's capital city).....Rainfall in OLT is pervasive and frequent, but the traditional climate statistics fail to capture this very accurately.
 (NOTE: the official weather station is in Olympia, and so now I will fall back to referring to the OLT as simply "Olympia").....